 - Use a colourization software program from a paint manufacturer.
 Most of them have them in their website and they can be helpful.

-- Visit a few paint stores and pick up some exterior colour brochures.
+- Visit a few paint stores and pick up some colour brochures for exterior painting.
 They include suggested colour combinations that may suit your style or match your surroundings.

 - If you live in a very old house, make your choices historically significant by researching or using historical colours.
 Benjamin Moore has a Toronto Historical Colour palette that is Historically accurate.